cornbits/lister.io/README.md

 ## TODO

+* Add text wrapping of lists and items
+* Add keyboard navigation for login screen
 * Add ability to open URLs for items that have one set
 * Add ability to share URL link for a list